 Officers beaten after police disband Hong Kong rally

-HONG KONG: Several police officers were beaten bloody by protesters in Hong Kong on Sunday (Jan 19) as violence erupted at a rally calling for greater democratic freedoms in the heart of the city.
+HONG KONG: Two police officers were beaten bloody by protesters in Hong Kong Sunday (Jan 19) as violence erupted at a rally calling for greater democratic freedoms in the heart of the city.

-A group of plainclothes officers negotiating with the rally organisers was set upon by masked protesters, who beat them with umbrellas, an AFP reporter on the scene said.
+A group of plainclothes officers negotiating with the rally organisers was set upon by masked protesters, who beat them with umbrellas and sticks, an AFP reporter on the scene said.

 Riot police swept into the area and fired tear gas to disperse the crowds.